ThuyNT13/jasmine-2.6.1/README.md

-# Jasmine framework for Behavior-Driven Development
+# Jasmine framework for Testing

 Documentation [here](https://jasmine.github.io/pages/getting_started.html) but also a good quick start guide to Jasmine.